pmcteixeira/book-notes/books/java-concurrency-in-practice/java-concurrency-in-practice.markdown

 Unfortunately, simply storing a reference to an object into a public field, is not enough to publish that object safely.
 This improper publication could allow another thread to observe a partially constructed object.

+#### Improper publication: when good objects go bad

+You cannot rely on the integrity of partially constructed objects.
+An observing thread could see the object in an inconsistent state, and then later see its state suddenly change, even though it has not been modified since publication.

 ```java
 // Unsafe publication
 // Publishing an object without adequate synchronization.
 Don’t do this.